easypanel-io/website/docs/05-templates/roundcube/index.md

 ## Description

-Roundcube webmail is a browser-based multilingual IMAP client with an application-like user interface.
-It provides full functionality you expect from an email client, including MIME support, address book, folder manipulation, message searching and spell checking.
+Roundcube webmail is a browser-based, multilingual IMAP client that offers an application-like user interface.
+It is designed to provide all the functionalities you would expect from an email client.
+This includes MIME support, an address book, folder manipulation, message searching, and spell checking.
+The app also supports drag-and-drop message management, multiple sender identities, and a full-featured address book with groups and LDAP connectors.
+It offers a threaded message listing, IDNA and SMTPUTF8 support, and a responsive skin for multi-device support.
+Roundcube webmail also features built-in caching for fast mailbox access, unlimited users and messages, import/export functions, and support for PGP encryption.

 ## Instructions